Starting your visit to Croatia in Zagreb and planning on renting a car in Zagreb to visit the rest of the country?

-Zagreb airport, on the other hand, is main international airport in Croatia.
-All major international and national car rental companies have their offices, or even a headquarter in Zagreb.
+Zagreb airport, on the other hand, is the main international airport in Croatia.
+All major international and national car rental companies have their offices or even headquarters in Zagreb.

-When renting a car in Croatia, but elsewhere too, we always use Rentalcars.com website.
+When renting a car in Croatia, but elsewhere too, we always use the Rentalcars.com website.
 Rentalcars.com is consolidator.
-They work with all major car rental companies in Zagreb to offer real time availability, and prices for car rentals Zagreb and a possibility of instant booking.
+They work with all major car rental companies in Zagreb to offer real-time availability, and prices for car rentals in Zagreb and the possibility of instant booking.

-However, if you prefer to get your car directly through car rental company in Zagreb, below we list the contacts of the major car rental companies in Zagreb.
+However, if you prefer to get your car directly through a car rental company in Zagreb, below we list the contacts of the major car rental companies in Zagreb.